jrodl3r/capcrunch/LOG.md

 ---------------------------------------------------------------
 - 'morphs into status persistent HUD when not engaged'
 - 'auto-expands to full-height on mouse-over'
-- 'overview: setup sign FA drop-area/target'
 ---------------------------------------------------------------
 - 'disabled view + disable on dirty roster (just like trade-actions)'
 - 're-sort/order teamData.players[player.group] on sign/unsign'
 - 'signed inactive player gets added to F/D/G player group'
-- 'sign-n-trade players'
-  - 'drop unsigned from list to sign w/out adding to roster'
+- 'sign-n-trade + sign FA drop-area (drop unsigned from player list to sign w/out adding to roster)'
 ---------------------------------------------------------------